hipertipo/hTools2/README.md

 </tr>
 </table>

-If you use hTools2 on a regular basis, please consider making a donation to support the project.
+If you use hTools2 on a regular basis, please consider making a donation.

 License